opendistro/for-elasticsearch-docs/docs/security/cross-cluster-search.md

 # Cross-cluster search

-Cross-cluster search is exactly what it sounds like: it lets any node in a cluster execute search requests across other clusters.
+Cross-cluster search is exactly what it sounds like: it lets any node in a cluster execute search requests against other clusters.
 The Security plugin supports cross-cluster search out of the box.

 ---